-- Local public agencies, the national government, and others will strive to establish river basin water cycle councils, with membership including local public agencies, local branch offices of national government agencies, experts, and stakeholders, and promote river basin management initiatives, based on the units of individual river basins, in accordance with the regional actual conditions, including the state of existing cooperation in the river basin. - In accordance with the regional actual conditions, it also is conceivable that river basin water cycle councils would be established as councils for addressing specific fields related to the water cycle, such as drought responses, groundwater management, and the water environment, or as subcommittees or working groups in specific fields or units of sub-river basins underneath the water-system river basin water cycle council.

-- Also, depending on the goals, river basin water cycle councils could be established as multilayered structures for river basins, by setting them up regardless of the size of the river basin, such as the scope of tributaries, lakes and marshes, or aquifers and administrative districts, instead of in units of water systems. - O To advance water-cycle-related measures, the river basin water cycle council will formulate a river basin water cycle plan through sharing of various types of information related to the water cycle, such as water volumes, water quality, water use, groundwater conditions, environmental conditions, cultural conditions, and water-related disasters, through coordination and cooperation among related parties, while fully reflecting matters such as various opinions in the river basin water cycle council, the river basin's distinctive properties, and other existing plans.
+- Local public agencies, the national government, and others will strive to establish river basin water cycle councils, with membership including local public agencies, local branch offices of national government agencies, experts, and stakeholders, and promote river basin management initiatives, based on the units of individual river basins, in accordance with actual regional conditions, including the state of existing cooperation in the river basin. - In accordance with actual regional conditions, it also is conceivable that river basin water cycle councils would be established as councils for addressing specific fields related to the water cycle, such as drought responses, groundwater management, and the water environment, or as subcommittees or working groups in specific fields or units of sub-river basins underneath the water-system river basin water cycle council. - Depending on actual regional circumstances, councils dealing with specific fields related to the water cycle, such as river basin flood control councils established under the Specific Municipal River Flood Damage Control Act, may be established separately from the river basin water cycle council.
+In such cases, the councils will be held jointly to reduce administrative burdens and promote coordination of their respective efforts. - Also, depending on the goals, river basin water cycle councils could be established as multilayered structures for river basins, by setting them up regardless of the size of the river basin, such as the scope of tributaries, lakes and marshes, or aquifers and administrative districts, instead of in units of water systems. - To advance water-cycle-related measures, the river basin water cycle council will formulate a river basin water cycle plan through sharing of various types of information related to the water cycle, such as water volumes, water quality, water use, groundwater conditions, environmental conditions, cultural conditions, and water-related disasters, through coordination and cooperation among related parties, while fully reflecting matters such as various opinions in the river basin water cycle council, the river basin's distinctive properties, and other existing plans.
 In doing so, close attention also will be paid to regional creation efforts, such as improving the regional brand power through water-cycle-related measures.
-The method of proceeding with formulation of such plans will be decided by the related parties making up the river basin water cycle council, in accordance with the goals of the plan and the scale of its scope. - It is desirable that the river basin water cycle council be a part of a structure for mutual coordination among related parties in areas such as urban planning, community development, and land use. - O To enable local public agencies and others to carry out appropriate and effective river basin management efforts, the government will provide organic coordination and support for local public agencies and others. - The government will support coordination and sharing of information on activities among river basin water cycle councils which act in different river basins.
+The method of proceeding with formulation of such plans will be decided by the related parties making up the river basin water cycle council, in accordance with the goals of the plan and the scale of its scope.

+- When a river basin water cycle plan has been prepared or is to be prepared, and a river basin flood control plan or other plan that includes the river basin in question has been prepared or is to be prepared separately, efforts will be made to ensure conformity between the two plans. - It is desirable that the river basin water cycle council be a part of a structure for mutual coordination among related parties in areas such as urban planning, community development, and land use. - To enable local public agencies and others to carry out appropriate and effective river basin management efforts, the government will provide organic coordination and support for local public agencies and others. - The government will support coordination and sharing of information on activities among river basin water cycle councils which act in different river basins.